Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Introduction

 However, there is an important class of metric measure spaces which does not fit into this framework: sub-Riemannian structures.
 These are smooth manifolds endowed with a length metric obtained by considering only curves that are tangent to a bracket-generating vector distribution (see Appendix \ref{a:SR} for a self-contained account).

 The simplest examples are the Heisenberg groups.
-In \cite{NJ09}, Juillet proved that the $\CD(K,N)$ condition fails for all values of $K\in \R$ and $N\geq 1$ on the Heisenberg groups, and indeed this is the case also in more general sub-Riemannian manifolds \cite{AmbStef, NJ21, MagnaRossi22}.
-Moreover, in \cite{NJ09}, it also proved that a weaker synthetic condition, known as measure contraction property $\MCP(K,N)$, holds in Heisenberg groups for suitable values of $K$ and $N$.
+In \cite{NJ09}, Juillet proved that the $\CD(K,N)$ condition fails for all values of $K\in \R$ and $N\geq 1$ on the Heisenberg groups, and indeed this is the case also all sub-Riemannian manifolds \cite{AmbStef, NJ21, MagnaRossi22, RS-Failure} that are not Riemannian.
+Moreover, in \cite{NJ09}, it was also proved that a weaker synthetic condition, known as measure contraction property $\MCP(K,N)$, holds in Heisenberg groups for suitable values of $K$ and $N$.
 This property has been proved to hold in more general Carnot groups \cite{BR-realanalMCP, RiffordCarnot}.

 Recently, in their seminal work \cite{BKS}, Balogh-Krist\'aly-Sipos showed that, despite the failure of the classical $\CD(K,N)$ condition, weaker entropy inequalities hold in the Heisenberg groups $\H^d$, with the following distortion coefficients: